gasolin/barechat/README.md

 ## Using BareChat as a Package

-You can also import `barechat` in your JavaScript files:
+To make varient chat experience, you can also import `barechat/lib/chat-core` in your project.

 ```js
 import { getBackend } from 'barechat/lib/chat-core'